Psychology and Child Development

 Prerequisite: Senior standing; CD 329; and Psychology and Child Development majors only.

 Senior project expectations and skills.
 Students identify appropriate topics, methods and content for the senior project; to be presented in progress reports.
 Conduct literature reviews.
+Course may be offered in classroom-based or hybrid format.
 2 seminars.

 CD 462.
 Senior Project.
 2 units